In 1805 and 1806, Lewis and Clark blazed a trail through the Walla Walla region and were intrigued with what they

 By the 1970's, the hotel had begun to slide into disrepair.
 In 1999, Kyle Mussman formed Real Estate Improvement Company and bought the historic structure.
 Sharing a community vision with the City and Port of Walla Walla, they restored and expanded the grand old building to provide not only classic elegance and style, but also cutting-edge technology for today's conference needs.
 The hotel officially reopened in the spring of 2001.

 In 2007, another renovation opened up the third, fourth and fifth floors of the historic tower as guest rooms from what had been private office space.

-Five wine tasting rooms are now available just off the hotel's grand lobby, including Tero Estates & Flying Trout Wine, Don Carlo Vineyard, Locati Cellars, Lodmell Cellars, and Trio Vintners, for the convenience and pleasure of our guests.Today, the hotel strives to provide Exceptional Guest Experiences for Every Guest and offer all our guests an opportunity to enjoy the luxury and history of a bygone era.
+Six wine tasting rooms are now available just off the hotel's grand lobby, including Tero Estates & Flying Trout Wine, Locati Cellars, Lodmell Cellars, Trio Vintners, and Mansion Creek Cellars for the convenience and pleasure of our guests.Today, the hotel strives to provide Exceptional Guest Experiences for Every Guest and offer all our guests an opportunity to enjoy the luxury and history of a bygone era.